apache/cordova-docs/www/_posts/2021-07-30-cordova-android-10.0.1.md

 * **Fixed `GradlePluginGoogleServicesEnabled` Invalid Version Error**

     Projects that set the `GradlePluginGoogleServicesEnabled` config flag to `true` saw an invalid version error.
 The error was caused by the build process reading a bad variable reference.

-    We corrected the variable reference and fixed this issue.

 * **Fixed Incorrect Fetching of Latest Build Tools**